odinuv/web/en/apv/walkthrough/backend/index.md

 {% endhighlight %}

 ### Selecting Data with Parameters
-Often you need to provide dynamic values (obtained from PHP variables and/or HTML forms) to the SQL queries.
+You often need to provide dynamic values (obtained from PHP variables and/or HTML forms) to the SQL queries.
 E.g. assume you need to run a query like this (where *Bill* is provided by the end-user and stored in a PHP variable):